The Office of Undergraduate Research (OUR) offers partial funding for undergraduate students to support original research or creative work.

 2. Mini Resource Grants

-Up to LE 5000 per research or creative project may be applied for to assist with expenses such as the costs of reprints (for a limited number of articles, not for books), supplies and services, the cost of data that must be purchased from external sources, rental of equipment, and relatively small materials costs related to research or creative works.
+Up to EGP 5000 per research or creative project may be applied for to assist with expenses, such as the costs of reprints (for a limited number of articles, not for books), supplies and services, the cost of data that must be purchased, rental of equipment, and relatively small materials costs related to research or creative works.
+Students applying for a mini grant must have a faculty research adviser supervising their project.
 This grant is not for students completing a thesis.
-Students applying for a mini grant must have a faculty research adviser supervising their project.

 The guidelines for the above Faculty Research Grant state the following: